bvenn/AlgaeWatch/README.md

 The project runs on a web server locally, but hosting SAFE stack solutions on a private server via the run command proved difficult.
 While I was able to make the api work for server requests, I was not able to host the site itself.
 This seems to be an issue proxying request between local host and the actual server port.

 You can visit the page itself deployed with docker to Azure [here](https://algaedocker.azurewebsites.net/).
-The POST requests from the sensor are transmitted locally and synced once in a while with the database.
+The POST requests from the sensor are transmitted locally and synced once in a while with the database as long as no private server is running.

 *Note: To explore the interactive chart of the measurements from May 2018 to May 2019 you can download the overview plot as lastYearSmall.txt in /src/Server/content/lastYearSmall.txt, renaming it from .txt to .html and open the interactive chart in your browser!*